shiniu0606/ChromiumUI/README.md

 copy plugin to project use

-#using js and ue4 to call each other, the example is in the plugin Content directory
+# Using js and ue4 to call each other, the example is in the plugin Content directory

 1.bind bridge object
 ![Alt text](https://github.com/shiniu0606/ChromiumUI/blob/main/doc/1.PNG?raw=true "Optional Title")